nguyenanhung/codeigniter-basic-helper/README.md

 - [x] Helper Function: `str_ends_with` - Determine if a given string ends with a given substring.
 - [x] Helper Function: `str_ignore_ends_with` - Determine if a given string ends with a given substring.
 Ignore case sensitivity.
 - [x] Helper Function: `str_after_last` - Return the part of a string after the last occurrence of a given search value.
+- [x] Helper Function: `hide_characters` - Convert `nguyenanhung` to `ngxyexanxunx`, acts as a very simple and predictable character encoding function but is necessary to hide something simple

 ### Text Helper